ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/index.md

 ## Why use the Autosuggest JS SDK?

-- **Lightweight** — Designed with a minimal footprint to ensure fast load times and optimal performance.
+- **Lightweight** — Designed with a minimal footprint, built **without jQuery or external dependencies**, ensuring fast load times and optimal performance.
 - **Simple integration** — Easily integrates with plain JavaScript and does not require a build step or additional tooling.
 - **Configurable** — Offers flexible configuration options along with event callbacks to customize behavior and UI interactions.
 - **Improves search usability** — Enhances the search experience by helping users refine queries efficiently as they type.